 What is Zoom?

-Zoom is a service that enables you to conduct live online class presentations, conferences, and meetings.
+Zoom is a web conferencing tool that provides a platform to conduct live online conferences, presentations, lectures, meetings and group chats.

 - What can Zoom do?

 Allows you to share your audio, video, and screen with people from around the world.

 - How does Zoom compare to other web conferencing tools?